 Okay, so here’s the deal.
 I need to conserve energy swimming butterfly stroke.
-I'm tall, got broad shoulders and long legs so my school chose me as my B-Team U15 butterfly swimmer.
-I'm very fast but I get exhausted very fast.
-Any help on how to conserve energy while swimming.
+I'm tall, got broad shoulders and long legs, so my school chose me as my B-Team U15 butterfly swimmer.
+I'm very fast, but I get exhausted very fast.
+Any help on how to conserve energy while swimming?

 Let’s deal with the most obvious one first: your butterfly swimming technique.
 Efficient butterfly stroke comes from a good body position and strong undulating movement.
-Combine this with a powerful kick and long stretch over the water with the arms to make the whole stroke action longer and you will have a more efficient swimming stroke.
+Combine this with a powerful kick and long stretch over the water with the arms to make the whole stroke action longer, and you will have a more efficient swimming stroke.

-most physical movement.
+Butterfly stroke is the most energy-consuming of all swimming strokes because it requires the most physical movement.
 Large ballistic movements of large muscle groups constantly over a distance requires tremendous strength and stamina.
 This level of fitness can be achieved through training longer distances.

-contains 16 separate swimming exercises to help all parts of butterfly stroke technique, including body position, breathing and timing.
+My ebook How To Swim Butterfly contains 16 separate swimming exercises to help all parts of butterfly stroke technique, including body position, breathing and timing.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click below for more details.